rackspace-cookbooks/mysql-multi/README.md

 This cookbook provides two recipes depending on the server's role.
 Keep in mind this cookbook as well as the community MySQL cookbook have gone to a pure library design.
 These recipes are provided for backwards compatibility and as examples of how to write wrapper recipes to utilize the libraries.
-They may well be removed in later releases.
+They may be removed in later releases.

 `mysql_master.rb` : sets up a master MySQL server and creates replicant users for each slave node definded within attributes.